inaimathi/nitrochan/README.md

     make install
     make mnesia-create

-Starting the application shoulr be fairly simple once its been installed; just run
+Starting the application should be fairly simple once its been installed; just run

     make start